Costs of furniture 1938-1940, SE England

 I can make sense of most of the items listed.
 The kitchen table I remember as white wood which had to be scrubbed with a scrubbing brush just as my mother's mother used to do.
 (Some years later in the 1950s it was covered with a plastic laminate.)

 In 1940 that my mother bought one of her most prized possessions - again from the local furniture shop, Oustons.
 It was a carved wooden wall clock, costing £1-5-0.
-My mother said that when Mr Ouston came to hang the clock, he said that if it he had seen it in place he would have charged more.
+She said that when Mr Ouston came to hang the clock, he said that if it he had seen it in place he would have charged more.
 Apparently the clock was made by his father or grandfather.
 World War Two must have already started, and Oustons shortly closed down.

-Richard Ouston contacted me via this website, and I was delighted to donate the clock back to the family.
+Richard Ouston recently contacted me via this website, and I was delighted to donate the clock back to the family.